 The reason why we obtain such differing results lies in the hypotheses driving the dispersion of the industrial sector.
 In Krugman and Livas's modelling (henceforth KL96), there is no local immobile market to provide an incentive for firms to delocate to the peripheral region.
 Instead, an exogenous congestion force leads firms to move to the remote region when the cost of being agglomerated is too high.
 The crucial point remains in the fact that KL96's congestion force does not depend on transaction costs.
 Hence, the decrease of external transaction costs may only have an impact on the incentives of firms and consumers to locate near each other, that is, on the agglomeration force.
 The impact of trade liberalization is thus very different in both models.
-Economic integration, through the increase of exports (foreign demand) and imports (foreign supply), lowers agglomeration forces inside the country.
-While it also lowers dispersion forces in our model, in KL96's model the dispersion force has no impact at all.
+Economic integration, through the increase of exports (foreign demand) and imports (foreign supply), lowers agglomeration forces in our model, in KL96's model the dispersion force has no impact at all.